Nicknames for Phoenix, Arizona

 Destguides may receive commissions from purchases made through affiliate links in this article.

-7 Nicknames for Phoenix, Arizona
+7 Phoenix Nicknames

 Arizona's Urban Heart

 Given that Phoenix is the largest city in Arizona (by both land area and population), this moniker comes as no surprise.
-But this nickname doesn't only reference Phoenix's size.
-Arizona's Urban Heart also refers to the fact that it is the heart of the state's cultural landscape.
+However, this nickname doesn't only reference Phoenix's size.
+"Arizona's Urban Heart" also highlights the city's role as the center of the state's cultural landscape.

 Bird City